ollama/ollama/docs/development.md

 libraries, and `CUDACXX` to the location of the nvcc compiler.
 You can customize a set of target CUDA architectures by setting `CMAKE_CUDA_ARCHITECTURES` (e.g. "50;60;70")

-Then generate dependencies:
+Then generate dependencies:  (Adjust the job count based on your number of processors for a faster build)

 ```
-go generate ./...
+make -C llama -j 5
 ```

 Then build the binary: